grantj-re3/HandyIctDoco/agile/README.md

 > With relative estimating, you look at one column at a time, set the
 > smallest item to a “one,” and then set the others relative to that.

-That statement forces the above 3 values (columns) to have their weights (i.e. magnification factors) change every time we add a new feature which has a smaller value than "one" because we must multiply all other values by N (where N>1) in that column so that the new smallest-value in the column is "one".
+That statement forces the above 3 columns to have their weights (i.e. magnification factors) change whenever:
+- we add a new feature which has a smaller value than "one" because we must multiply all other values by N (where N>1) in that column so that the new smallest-value in the column is "one"
+- we remove a feature corresponding the the last "one" in a particular column because then we must divide all other values by N (where N>1) in that column so that the new smallest-value in the column is "one"

 ### Issue 2 - Can one number tell you about 3 different components of Cost of Delay?